 iPhone, iPod, iPad Brand names beginning with a lowercase letter retain the lowercase even at the beginning of a sentence or heading.
 See app, smartphone.

-italics See foreign words, quotations, measurements, ships, and more.
+italics See non-English words, quotations, measurements, ships, and more.

 Japanese American No hyphen.

 Note: The US government used euphemisms to disguise the harsh reality of its actions toward Japanese Americans during WWII.
 Do not use them except in historical quotations or an official name.
 Consult “Terminology and the Mass Incarceration of Japanese Americans during WWII,” 2021.

 assembly center: Euphemism used by the US government during WWII for temporary detention centers that held Japanese Americans before sending them to incarceration centers.
 Use temporary detention center.